etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

 !!! warning
     Make sure above commands are pointing to the correct databases, user and host, and that you have done a backup before executing the command.

+### Apply 303 Taxes and Tax Report Fixes

+This step is only necessary if the following conditions happen in your environment:

+* The `org.openbravo.module.aeat303.temporal.taxes.es`, `org.openbravo.module.aeat303.temporal.taxparameters.es`, `org.openbravo.localization.spain.referencedata.taxes.es` and `org.openbravo.module.aeat303.es` modules are installed and their datasets applied in the ERP
+* You want to update the `Spain Localization Extensions` bundle to version `1.8.0` or higher, otherwise, you want to update the afforementioned modules to these versions:
+    * `org.openbravo.localization.spain.referencedata.taxes.es`: version `1.8.0` or higher
+    * `org.openbravo.module.aeat303.es`: version `1.14.0` or higher

+To solve issues with taxes arising from these modules being migrated from Openbravo to Etendo, refer to the related [Known Issue](../../../../whats-new/release-notes/etendo-classic/known-issues.md/#ee-808-problem-when-trying-to-import-the-taxes-configuration-for-spain-dataset-if-the-environment-already-has-imported-the-dataset-related-to-the-303-temporary-taxes-of-openbravo)

+### Apply 390 Taxes and Tax Report Fixes

+This step is only necessary if the following conditions happen in your environment:

+* The `org.openbravo.module.aeat303.temporal.taxes.es`, `org.openbravo.module.aeat303.temporal.taxparameters.es`, `org.openbravo.localization.spain.referencedata.taxes.es` and `org.openbravo.module.aeat390.es` modules are installed and their datasets applied in the ERP
+* You want to update the `Spain Localization Extensions` bundle to version `1.8.0` or higher, otherwise, you want to update the afforementioned modules to these versions:
+    * `org.openbravo.localization.spain.referencedata.taxes.es`: version `1.8.0` or higher
+    * `org.openbravo.module.aeat390.es`: version `3.9.0` or higher

+To solve issues with taxes arising from these modules being migrated from Openbravo to Etendo, refer to the related [Known Issue](../../../../whats-new/release-notes/etendo-classic/known-issues.md/#ee-856-390-tax-report-dataset-duplicates-data-for-2022-when-applied-on-a-server-migrated-from-ob-to-etendo-after-01-2023)

 ## Conclusion